- How is retinoblastoma treated?

 The child will be under general anesthesia (in a deep sleep) during the treatment.
 After the child is asleep, the probe is placed on the outer surface of the eyeball next to the tumor, which is then frozen and thawed several times.
 Cryotherapy is usually given 2 or 3 times, with about a month between treatments.

-Possible side effects: Cryotherapy may cause the eye and eyelid to swell for a few days.
-As with laser therapy, cryotherapy can damage the retina, which can lead to blind spots or temporarily cause the retina to become detached from the back of the eyeball.
+Possible side effects: Cryotherapy can cause the eye and eyelid to swell for a few days.
+As with laser therapy, cryotherapy can damage the retina, which can lead to blind spots or temporarily cause the retina to detach from the back of the eyeball.